- Creating a Wikipedia editor account unlocks more opportunities to increase your influence on the online encyclopedia.

 Step 2: Choose your user name and create your account

 You will need a user name which will be how people know you on Wikipedia.
-Choose a user name that best reflects you and your niche, as it will appear on all pages that you edit and will serve as your identity on Wikipedia.
+Choose a user name that best reflects you and your niche, as it will appear on all articles that you edit and will serve as your identity on Wikipedia.
 All user names are public and cannot be changed later.
 Create your account here.

 Step 3: Find your editing niche or niches

 Think about a topic you’re already knowledgeable in.
 This is where you’ll want to spend the most time on Wikipedia.
 There are Wikiprojects and Portals that contain information on all the various topics you can contribute to.
-Editors use these projects to discuss pages that need work, new pages to add, and more.
+Editors use these projects to discuss articles that need work, new articles to add, and more.
 Once you’ve found a project that resonates with you, you can join the project and start collaborating with other editors.

 Step 4: Take the Wikipedia Adventure